06 January 2021

 May be a natural person or (subject to conditions) a body corporate.

 A director need not be resident in Jersey.
 For a regulated Jco, there is a general regulatory (not company law) requirement for two directors to be Jersey resident.

 Jersey provides statutory and common law duty to:

 - act honestly in good faith with a view to the best interests of the Jco; and

 - exercise the care, diligence and skill that a reasonably prudent person would exercise in comparable circumstances.

 A public Jco must have two members unless it is a wholly-owned subsidiary.
 A private Jco may have one member.

-Publicly available information is memorandum and articles of association, special resolutions, legal owners and, for a public Jco, directors, audited accounts and prospectus.
+Publicly available information is registered office, memorandum and articles of association, special resolutions, legal owners and (ordinarily) directors.
+For a public Jco, also audited accounts and prospectus.

 Can be held.

 A special resolution is required to amend the memorandum or articles of association, commence a summary winding up and for certain other purposes.
 Requires a two-thirds’ majority, or such higher majority required by the Articles.
 Can also be passed by written resolution capable of being passed by majority stipulated in Articles.